LLNL/SCR-model/README.md

 I. Files
 ------------
-1. modelSCR_core.py contains the core modeling routines that implement the model described in the SCR SC 2010 paper (submitted).
+1. modelSCR_core.py contains the core modeling routines that implement the model described in the SCR SC 2010 paper (see References section below).

 2. modelSCR.py is a driver program that sets up multi-parameter experiments based on command line arguments.
 For each experiment specified, it calls the routines in modelSCR_core.py.